davetrave/discord-moderator-bot/README.md

 - Send: `hello bot`
 - Bot responds: "Hello, {your name}!
 I am the moderator bot.
 Type !modhelp to be familiar with my commands."

-4. Use the follwing command usage examples
+4. Use the following command usage examples
    - `!createrole Role Name [color:#hex] [hoist:yes/no] [mentionable:yes/no]` create a role in the guild without guild settings on Discord App.
    - `!assign @Trave @Moderator` -
    - `!kick @user [reason]` - Kick a user from the server.